AlgyJr/ios_guides/Table-View-Guide.md

 an instance of the wrong type of cell.
 Also be sure to register a cell identifer with the `UITableView` before attempting to dequeue a cell using that identifier.
-Attempting to call `dequeueReusableCellWithIdentifier` with an unregistered identifier will cause your app to crash.
+Attempting to call `dequeueReusableCell` with an unregistered identifier will cause your app to crash.

-* When we explicitly instantiated each cell object in `cellForRowAtIndexPath` we were able to specify the cell `style: .Default`.
-When we called `dequeueReusableCellWithIdentifier` there was no place to specify the style.
+* When we explicitly instantiated each cell object in `cellForRowAt` we were able to specify the cell `style: .Default`.
+When we called `dequeueReusableCell` there was no place to specify the style.
-When using `dequeueReusableCellWithIdentifier` you have no control over the initilization of your cell.
+When using `dequeueReusableCell` you have no control over the initilization of your cell.
 [In practice][cellstyle], you will want to create your own subclass of `UITableViewCell` and add initialization common to all cells in the class in the initializer.

-* Any configuration of the cell on a per row basis should be done in `cellForRowAtIndexPath`.
+* Any configuration of the cell on a per row basis should be done in `cellForRowAt`.
 When designing a custom cell class be sure to expose a way to configure properties you need to change on a per row basis.
 In this case the built-in `UITableViewCell` gives us access to its `textLabel` so that we are able to set different text for each row.